Centerpin Fishing For Salmon: Guide Tips and Tricks

 Once you get that proper angle, you work your reel and control the speed of the line coming off the reel to maintain that angle throughout the entire drift.

-You want to try and achieve the best angle as seen in the diagram above.
+You want to try to achieve the best angle as seen in the diagram above.
 Without going into full details on why this angle is the best, just trust me on this one and do it.

-To learn more about this very critical part of float fishing check out my page Float Fishing: Controlling Your Speed For More Fish.
+To learn more about this very critical part of float fishing, check out my page Float Fishing: Controlling Your Speed For More Fish.

 Understanding Salmon Holding Water and Behavior